Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![MySQL query](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/MySQLQuery.png "[MySQL query]")

 This extension is used to map a MySQL query to a destination attribute.
+The MySQL query can include placeholders that are defined in up to four source attributes.
 The MySQL query to be applied is selected in the configuration.
-Mainly, this extension is selected for mappings requiring more logical assignments which cannot be mapped with the other extensions.
+This mapping is mainly used for more logical assignments which cannot be mapped with other extensions.
 This extension is only available when the *Database and Reporting* module is installed.

 ### Possible data type mappings